dproksch1/CronosCelerityBlock/README.md

 ## Context

 This project was created as part of a master's thesis by Daniel Proksch at the University of Innbruck.
-The thesis and project were supervised by Phillip Gschwandtner.
+The thesis and project were supervised by Philipp Gschwandtner.